 Are you going the wrong way?
 Let me point you in the right direction with a tutorial about the direction movement of an object in a comic.
 I will be referring to Western comics, which are read from left to right.
 Eastern/Manga comics are read from right to left, so this could be applicable if you flip the direction of things.

 The natural movement of viewers is to scan images from left to right.
-Viewers perceive this as a direction which advances a story.
-When an object moves from left to right, it conveys the message of progression, development, moving forward in time and normality.
+Viewers perceive this as a direction that advances a story.
+When an object moves from left to right, it conveys the message of progression, development, moving forward in time, and normality.
 The object appears to move toward a goal.

 When an object moves from right to left, it conveys a message that the object is retreating, returning back in time.
 The object appears to move toward a former starting place/returning home.

 This information is not only beneficial to comic book artists, but also carries over to cinematography, and the direction an actor moves across the screen in a movie.
-Many video games creators also use it to move characters through a game’s story line, moving the characters left to right.
+Many videogame creators also use it to move characters through a game’s storyline, moving the characters left to right.

 I hope you found some good direction with this tutorial.
 Please share this article if you found it interesting.